possibly-wrong/blackjack/readme.txt

 ************************************************************************

 *** Revision History ***

+6.6  The strategy calculator now displays all composition-dependent
+     stand/hit strategy variations.
+The card counting analyzer now supports computing and recording both basic and optimal expected values for each simulated round.

 6.5  An additional program, count.exe, generates samples of simulated
      depleted shoes with corresponding expected values for analysis of